Loco Moco

 Skillet with two browned ground beef patties.

 1. Make the beef patties.
-Form the meat into two flat patties, like flat hamburgers, and sprinkle each side with salt.
-Oil a large skillet and cook the patties to desired ‘doneness’.
-You want a nice crust on there.
-Try to only flip them once.
-When they are done, remove from the pan and cover the patties in foil to keep them warm.
+Form the beef into two flat patties and sprinkle both sides with salt.
+Cook in an oiled skillet to your desired doneness, letting the patties get a nice crust.
+Try to flip them only once, then cover with foil to keep warm.

 Skillet with sautéed onions and mushrooms.